EntireTwix/Prioritize/README.md

 ### Tasks

-You can edit the Tasks and there enumerations for each value on the `Edit->Tasks` page.
+You can edit the Tasks and their enumerations for each value on the `Edit->Tasks` page.

 ![image of edit tasks](https://github.com/EntireTwix/PrioritizationGUI/blob/main/editing_task.png)